bevyengine/rfcs/rfcs/45-stageless.md

    flushed_ordering_before: Vec<(TypeId, OrderingTarget)>,
    flushed_ordering_after: Vec<(TypeId, OrderingTarget)>,
    run_criteria: Vec<SystemId>,
+   // The combined access requirements of the system and its run criteria
+   joint_access: FilteredAccessSet<ComponentId>,
    // This vector is always empty when this struct is used for labels
    labels: Vec<Box dyn SystemLabel>,
 }